GopherTrunk on Windows — User Guide

 • Bundles Zadig next to the daemon and adds a Start Menu shortcut “Install RTL-SDR driver (Zadig)” so you don’t have to chase a separate download.

-• Adds Start Menu entries for the daemon, the config template, and the install walkthrough.
+• Adds Start Menu entries for the daemon, the config template, the three web consoles (standard, Signal Lab, Config Builder), and the install walkthrough.

 • Optionally adds C:\Program Files\GopherTrunk to your system PATH so gophertrunk is reachable from any PowerShell window (off by default — tick the “Add GopherTrunk to my PATH” option during install if you want it).